ptrk8/usyd-2019-ai-competition/README.md

-# 'halp' Team Submission for USYD Challenge
+# Submission for USYD Challenge

 ## Install